devbanana/devbanana.github.io/_posts/2021-09-05-please-dont-ignore-accessibility.md

 The question is, will they fix it?

-Of course, if they don't, I definitely won't be renewing my subscription with them.
+**Update**: Again, they did fix it.
+I was very impressed with their response time in addressing this.

 But I've had bad experiences with other applications or services that didn't take accessibility seriously.